Dispersive evaluation of the Lamb shift in muonic deuterium from chiral effective field theory: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Hartmuth Arenh\"ovel for providing us his deuteron results that helped us in checking our numerical calculations.
-This work was supported by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Center ``The Low-Energy Frontier of the Standard Model (SFB 1044)", and through the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter" (PRISMA$^+$ EXC 2118/1) funded by the DFG within the German Excellence Strategy (Project ID 39083149).
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), in part through the Collaborative Research Center [The Low-Energy Frontier of the Standard Model, Projektnummer 204404729 - SFB 1044], and in part through the Cluster of Excellence [Precision Physics, Fundamental Interactions, and Structure of Matter] (PRISMA$^+$ EXC 2118/1) within the German Excellence Strategy (Project ID 39083149).
+This work was supported by EU Horizon 2020 research and innovation programme, STRONG-2020 project under grant agreement No 824093, and by the German-Mexican research collaboration Grant No. 278017 (CONACyT) and No. SP 778/4-1 (DFG).